viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 {{<imgproc src="/tutorials/try-viam-sdk/button.png" resize="300x" declaredimensions=true alt="Button to drive a rover in a square in an example Flutter app">}}

-Click on the button to move your robot in a square.
+Click on the button to move your robot in a square:

+{{<video webm_src="/tutorials/try-viam-sdk/square-test-rover.webm" mp4_src="/tutorials/try-viam-sdk/square-test-rover.mp4" alt="An example flutter app moving a Try Viam rental rover in a square" poster="/tutorials/try-viam-sdk/square-test-rover.jpg">}}

 {{% /tab %}}
 {{< /tabs >}}